Danon5/GrappleColorMod/README.md

 * To uninstall, just remove all related files and then verify integrity of game files.
 (If you have other modifications, don't forget to make a backup of your modified sub-content folders first.

-* *Note: this changes the grapple color of all players, client-side of course.*
+* *Note: this changes the grapple color of all players, client-side of course.
+If your game is crashing, you might have altered the configuration file in an unintended way.
+The syntax is very precise.*